arbaouimehdi/stylelint-rules/CODING-GUIDELINES.md

 - It keeps the specificity of selectors low.
 - It helps to decouple presentation semantics from document semantics.

-You can thing of components as custom elements that enclose specific semantics, styling, and behaviour.
+You can think of components as custom elements that enclose specific semantics, styling, and behavior.

 > ❌ Do not choose a class name base on its visual presentation or its content